 The proper technique of cutting is also important to observe.
 Instead of clipping the stem straight, it is rather best to cut them at an angle.
 In this manner, you provide a larger surface for water absorption.
 Thus, giving your branch a better advantage for hydration.

-It is also essential to use the right cutting tools.
-Your garden shears or pruner should be well-sharpened before using it.
+-sharpened before using it.
 Cutting with dull scissors will likely crush your stem.
 As a consequence, it becomes harder for it to form roots.

 Also, do not forget to always sterilize your instruments with 70% alcohol.
 No need to soak in the solution, simple wiping will do.
 Do this every after usage to prevent cross-contamination of plant diseases.